Bringing Houseplants Indoors

 For those of us living in New England, we can collectively agree that the warm months are the most enjoyable and highly anticipated during the long, winter months.
 To those of us that are also plant parents, we want to give our plants time to enjoy the warm cycle of the year, as well!

 Many houseplants thrive during the long, bright summer days, especially when properly moved outdoors.
-However, these plants may have some trouble adjusting to indoor conditions when colder weather strikes.
+However, these plants may have some trouble readjusting to indoor conditions when colder weather starts to creep back in.

-Be sure to inspect your plants closely for signs or symptoms of insect attack.
-Insects such as spider mites and aphids are very prolific outdoors and may increase their population rapidly once they are brought indoors.
-These pests may also spread to other plants very quickly.
+Be sure to inspect the foliage and soil closely for signs or symptoms of an attack.
+Insects, such as spider mites and aphids are very prolific and may increase their population rapidly once they are brought indoors.
+These pests will also spread to other plants very quickly.

-A sharp spray from the garden hose will often remove insect pests from houseplant foliage.
-Insecticidal soaps also work well, particularly on soft-bodied insects such as aphids.
-Several treatments may be necessary to be sure that the pests are gone.
+A sharp and thorough spray from the garden hose will reduce the chance of pests making their way indoors from houseplant foliage.
+Captain Jack's Neem Oil and insecticidal soaps also work well, particularly on soft-bodied insects such as aphids, spider mites, thrips and mealy bugs.
+Weekly treatments may be necessary to be sure that the pests are taken care of.